 - If applying sauce, use medium heat and wait until the last 5 minutes of cooking.
 Sauce can have a lot of sugar, and sugar burns.
 See a guide to regional BBQ sauce styles for some inspiration.

 - For sausage, I like medium, indirect heat.
 Because sausage has a higher fat content, this is important to ensure it does not burn/char while it cooks completely.
 This means sausage will be done in about 25 minutes.
 See a guide to the best way to grill sausage for more tips.

 - For fish, I like using high, direct heat.
-This means a filet of salmon will be done in about 10 minutes.
+This means a fillet of salmon will be done in about 10 minutes.
 To make sure there’s not falling apart, wrap fish in foil.
 Try this Grilled Salmon recipe, and see a chef’s picks for the best fish to grill, plus more tips for grilling fish and seafood (and grilling lobster, shrimp, crab, and shellfish too).